waimea-pahyde/teams-app/SETUP.md

 In the Render dashboard:

-- Go to your we app
+- Go to your web app

 - Note the the **public URL** generated for the deployed app.